HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 {% include img-narrow.html img="Care Gaps Operation Single Patient.png" caption="Figure 2-12 Care Gaps Operation - Single Patient" %}
 {% include img-narrow.html img="Care Gaps Operation.png" caption="Figure 2-13 Care Gaps Operation - Group of Patients" %}

-### How to Construct a Gaps in Care Reports
+### How to Construct a Gaps in Care Report
-Gaps through Concept
-Prospectively
-Retrospectively
-[Bundle]
-DetectedIssue
+TODO: This section describes  ...

 #### Attribution
 This section describes the relationship with the ATR IG and how attributions for the gaps in care report are depend on the ATR IG.